 Today is National Hot Toddy Day!
 A hot toddy is a delicious drink made with honey, lemon, hot water, and the spirit of your choice (usually whiskey, brandy, or rum).
 It’s the perfect way to warm up on a cold winter day, and a few sips can also relieve cold or flu symptoms.

 Hot toddies originated in Scotland sometime during the 18th century.
 While the exact details are unknown, historians believe that the recipe was developed to make the taste of Scotch whiskey more palatable.
-(Apparently the women of the day didn’t care for the smoky, peat flavor.)
 One theory suggests that the word “toddy” evolved from “Tod’s well” (also known as Todian Spring), the water supply for Edinburgh.

 Today there are many variations on the original hot toddy recipe.
 Some versions call for tea, coffee, cocoa, apple cider, spices, or even butter.
 To celebrate National Hot Toddy Day, brew up your favorite type of hot toddy and enjoy!